arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Introduction

 First, existing pipelines assume that all provided papers are relevant and should be included in the table.
 However, in real-world scenarios, distractor papers—those that are irrelevant or contain limited useful information—are common~\cite{DeepSearch}.
 Models should be able to identify and filter out such papers before table construction.
 Additionally, current pipelines use the ground-truth table's descriptive caption as the objective for generation.
 These captions often lack sufficient context, making it difficult for LLMs to infer an appropriate schema, or they may inadvertently reveal the schema and values, leading to biased evaluations.

 In this paper, we introduce our task, as illustrated in Figure~\ref{fig:introduction_overview}, which improves upon previous task definitions through two key adaptations.
 First, our pilot study shows that LLMs struggle to retrieve relevant papers from large corpora.
 To benchmark this, we introduce distractor papers by selecting them based on semantic similarity to papers in the ground-truth table.
 LLMs must first determine which papers should be included before generating the table.
-Second, we replace table captions with abstract user demands that describe the goal of curating the table, making the task more aligned with real-world scenarios.
+Second, we simulate \emph{well-specified yet schema-agnostic} user demands that describe the goal of curating the table without revealing column labels or cell values.
+This formulation is more realistic than terse captions while avoiding schema/value leakage that would bias evaluation.
 We build upon the \newmanDataset~\cite{ArxivDIGESTables} dataset and construct a sibling benchmark through human annotation to verify the selected distractors, comprising 1,957 tables and 7,158 papers.
 Meanwhile, current evaluation methods rely on static semantic embeddings to estimate schema overlap between generated and ground-truth tables and require human annotations to assess the quality of unseen schemas and values.
 However, semantic embeddings struggle to capture nuanced, context-specific variations due to their reliance on pre-trained representations, while human annotation is costly and time-consuming.
 Moreover, the most effective table generation approaches define schemas primarily based on paper abstracts.
 This method risks missing important aspects present in the full text, leading to loosely defined schemas with inconsistent granularity.

 To address these issues, we propose an annotation-free evaluation framework that instructs an LLM to synthesize QA pairs based on the ground-truth table and assess the generated table by answering these questions.
 These QA pairs evaluate table content overlap across three dimensions: schema-level, single-cell, and pairwise-cell comparisons.
 Additionally, we introduce a novel table generation method that batches input papers, iteratively refining paper selection and schema definition by revisiting each paper multiple times.
 Extensive experiments using five LLMs demonstrate that they struggle with both selecting relevant papers and generating high-quality tables, while our method significantly improves performance on both fronts.
 Expert validation further confirms the reliability of our QA-synthetic evaluations.